yonifre/Maspik-Spam-blocklist/README.txt

 *  Bug fix - Fix Allow only specific country option

 = 0.5.6 -  09/04/2022 =
-*  Tweek - Add option to put an end of Email in email field, like: @test.com
+* Improvement - Add option to put an end of Email in email field, like: @test.com

 = 0.5.5 -  06/04/2022 =
 *  Thanks to @Fiona_Fars, Improve explanation content in the setting pages.

 = 0.5.4 -  24/01/2022 =
-*   Tweek - Load API php file only if mark it or already use it
+* Improvement - Load API php file only if mark it or already use it
-*   Tweek - Ready for Wordpress 5.9
+* Improvement - Ready for Wordpress 5.9

 = 0.5.3 -  25/11/2021 =
-*   Tweek - Limit spam log to max 100 entrees (To prevent DB overload)
+* Improvement - Limit spam log to max 100 entrees (To prevent DB overload)

 = 0.5.2 =
-*  - Add a minimum requires version for php (7)
+* Add a minimum requires version for php (7)

 = 0.5.1 =
 * Bug fix - Language api